 to be the person who shows us what a free and faithful life looks like.

-God doesn’t force this choice on me.
-Yet for me as a follower of Jesus, it’s the only truly free choice.
-Anything else would be giving allegiance to some other god such as myself, or some other human being or system of thought.
+My Creator doesn’t force this on me.
+Yet as a follower of Jesus, it’s the only truly free choice.
+Anything else would be pledging allegiance to some other god — to myself, or to some other human being or system of thought.

-It’s all in the way I frame my life and my choices.
-I’ve chosen to frame my life and my choices with reference to the narrative that runs through Hebrew and Christian Scriptures.
-That doesn’t mean it’s easy to negotiate relationships or the moral and ethical dilemmas that face us daily.
+I’ve chosen to frame my life choices with reference to the narrative that runs through Hebrew and Christian Scriptures.
+That doesn’t mean it’s easy to negotiate relationships or the moral and ethical dilemmas that face all of us daily.

-It also means I’m free in any situation to be who I am—one of God’s beloved daughters and sons.
+It also means I’m free to be who I am—one of God’s beloved daughters and sons.
 Nothing more and nothing less.

-For example, I’m free to serve God with all my heart, free to follow Jesus, free to love my neighbor as myself, and free to choose growth.
-I’m also free to return home to God as often as needed—as the prodigal daughter I am, or as the self-righteous stay-at-home daughter I also recognize in myself from time to time.
+I’m free to choose to love and serve God with all my heart, follow Jesus, and love my neighbor as myself.
+I’m also free to return home to God as often as needed—as the prodigal daughter I am, or as the self-righteous stay-at-home daughter I also recognize in myself.

-Finally, I’m free to say No to others who demand my allegiance, or pretend to be my King or Queen for a day or a lifetime.
-In the end, saying No might well mean my death–as it did for Jesus Christ and for many of his followers.
+Finally, I’m free to say No to others who demand my unswerving allegiance, or pretend to be my King or Queen for a day or a lifetime.
+In the end, saying No might mean my death–as it did for Jesus Christ and still does for many of his followers.

 © Elouise Renich Fraser, 4 July 2015